-Emily has an extensive background as a producer and designer of educational games.
-Working as a Senior Games Producer, Emily is extending her expertise to oversee social impact game projects at the Games for Change Lab.
-As a designer-producer, she works closely with impact partners, designers, developers, and other team members to produce and advise on high quality games that meet the high standards and mission of Games for Change.
+Working as a VP of Production Services, Emily is extending her expertise to oversee social impact game projects at the Games for Change Lab.
+Drawing from her designer-producer background, she works closely with impact partners, designers, developers, and other team members to produce and advise on high-quality games that meet the standards and mission of Games for Change.

 Emily leads development on Half the Sky Movement: The Game (Facebook) as well as three accompanying mobile phone games – collaborating throughout with writers, designers, developers, content experts, filmmakers, external partners, and funders to oversee and execute all stages of game design and development for the transmedia movement.

 Emily also supports new programs and initiatives, enabling a range of cause owners to learn more about the social impact games space and leverage their investment.
 She has provided strategic consulting to organizations such as AARP, T. Rowe Price, and Heifer International to guide them through the game development process.
 Through workshops, advising, and structured brainstorming activities, Emily works with each organization to define their unique goals, brainstorm gameplay, create a strategic plan, and explore key funding and distribution considerations.